 - changing your baby’s nappy regularly and cleaning the area with water

 - washing your hands after changing your baby’s nappy

 - wash and sterilise bottles and dummies properly – we have more information about this on our formula feeding page.

 Before being born, your baby may swallow some fluid, blood or mucus.
 It’s normal for babies to have watery or mucous vomits for the first few days after birth.
 This may even be streaked with blood.
 Your baby may also vomit some milk after feeding.

 Speak to your GP, midwife or health visitor if your baby is vomiting a lot or if you have any concerns.

 Some babies have sticky eyes from time to time.
-To clean their eyes, you can use cotton wool with cooled boiled water or breastmilk and wipe from the inside corner of the eye to the outside corner.
+To clean their eyes, you can use cotton wool with boiled water (make sure this has cooled down completely) or breastmilk and wipe from the inside corner of the eye to the outside corner.